 The Prosper Waco initiative has resulted in numerous efforts aligned to the initiative goals, including the multi-partner collaborations, projects led by single partners, and collaborative grant applications listed below.
 Additionally, a number of initiative partners have aligned one or more of their programs to the initiative goals.
 Use the menu below to sort among initiative efforts focused on Education, Health, and Financial Security, or to select partner programs aligned to the initiative goals.

 Medical Mission at Home (MMAH) offers free medical and dental care for all residents in the Waco community, especially those who do not have health insurance, by bringing together local doctors, nurses, and community partners to provide free care, follow-up care and information about local support services.
 Medical Mission at Home is a program of Ascension, which Providence Healthcare Network is a member.
 Events like MMAH contribute to the community’s efforts to address the Access to Care goal of the initiative.
+Click here to learn about the next MMAH and the services provided during the event.

 With support from the Cities for Financial Empowerment Fund, local banks are driving the Bank On Waco effort to increase financial literacy and access to banking services for low-income people in our community.
+To visit the Bank On Waco Coalition’s webpage, click here.

 The Children’s Defense Fund Freedom Schools program provides summer and after-school enrichment through a research-based and multicultural curriculum that supports children and families through five essential components: high quality academic and character-building enrichment; parent and family involvement; civic engagement and social action; intergenerational servant leadership development; and nutrition, health and mental health.
 Baylor University started Freedom Schools in the summer of 2016.
 Through Baylor’s Freedom School program, Waco ISD students who are at increased academic risk participate in seven-week literacy intensive at a local area middle school.
 Programs like Freedom Schools address the education goals of the initiative.
+For more information about Baylor Freedom Schools, visit the Baylor School of Education website or contact Dr. Lakia Scott via email or via phone at 254-710-6379.

 The McLennan County Behavioral Health Leadership Team (BHLT) is comprised of leadership from the local mental health authority, healthcare providers, local government, and philanthropic foundations committed to aligning their resources to address mental health and substance abuse issues in our community.
 The BHLT works to implement recommendations of subcommittees of mental health practitioners.